jessedmc/FlowerClassify/README.md

 # FlowerClassify
 CNN for classifying images of flowers.
+Reduced set of images for demo purposes.